stegmaierj/CellCycleGAN/README.md

 - The Parameters for the data generation are highlighted in the `CellCycleGAN.m` script and can be adjusted according to the desired image quality and to the difficulty level to be generated.
 - Note that the script sets the seed for the random generator right in the beginning of the script (`settings.randomSeed`).
 Make sure to change this seed if you want to generate a different image sequence.
 - Results are stored in the Cell Tracking Challenge format (http://celltrackingchallenge.net/) and should thus be usable with the performance evaluation tools of the challenge.
+- We created four demo data sets with the default settings and random initializations that can be obtained here:

 <p align="center"><img src="Data/Screenshots/01_Compressed.gif" width="70%"></p>